iisys-hof/map-matching-2/README.md

     - **Clang:** Version 18
 - **On Windows:**
     - **Visual Studio C++:** Version 17.11.5 (equivalent to MSVC 1940)
-- **Architecture:** Only 64-bit compiler and operating system are supported
+- **Architecture:** Only 64-bit compiler and operating system are officially supported

-We provide for Linux various Dockerfiles in the `docker` folder.
+We provide for Linux various Dockerfiles in the [docker](docker) folder.
 They contain all necessary information for building the software with these recent versions even on older operating systems.

+Please also review the system specific hints (click on the text to show the hidden text) for building:

 <details>
 <summary>Hints for Linux building</summary>